 - The world of The Neverhood

 - Noctis contains 70 billion stars, all procedurally generated.
 Precious few have life, and your character is the only sentient being.
-(The website says that there are other exploration ships around, but it's "fantastically unlikely" that you'll ever meet one.
-For game purposes, you're the only person in the galaxy.)
+(The website says that there are other exploration ships around, but it's "fantastically unlikely" that you'll ever meet one - the only time you see another starship is when you activate the emergency distress call when you run out of fuel.)
 There's no win condition, and no way of losing except against existentialist angst—just exploration, and wonder at the sheer emptiness of it all.